What Changed In V2

 - Critical parameters validated:

-minStake,IDEAS_PER_ROUND, payout shares, faucet limits. - Smoke test done from non-admin wallet: claim faucet, create idea, vote, close round.
+- Smoke test done from non-admin wallet: fund with test USDC, create idea, vote, and close round.

 Production Readiness

-Before Sepolia/public rollout: verify addresses, verify role wiring, verify pause state, verify key parameters, and run smoke transactions from non-admin user.
+Before Arc/public rollout: verify addresses, verify role wiring, verify pause state, verify key parameters, and run smoke transactions from a non-admin user.

 Keep deployment manifests, tx hashes, and policy snapshots versioned.
 This makes incidents diagnosable and changes auditable.